Project Overview

 • Conversions, Site Redevelopment, and Infill

 It is necessary to address opportunities for site redevelopment or adaptive reuse of vacant structures.
-The decay of buildings and blight, particularly in more urbanized parts of the region, often increase crime and reduce desirability of the surrounding neighborhood.
-Post COVID-19, office buildings have become disused, which has led to numerous vacancies.
+The decay of buildings and blight, particularly in more urbanized parts of the region, often increases crime and reduces the desirability of the surrounding neighborhood.
+Post-COVID-19, office buildings have become disused, leading to numerous vacancies.
 Finding ways to repurpose these buildings for residential use will help to expand the housing stock and prevent neighborhood decline.

 • Residential Rehabilitation and Revitalization